 Shankranthi is celebrated every year on January 14th and is the only Hindu festival that is celebrated according to the solar calendar, unlike other Indian festivals that follow the lunar calendar and can occur on different dates depending on the year.

 In places like Gujarat in western India, the Shankranthi harvest festival is celebrated with a kite festival where families, friends, and entire neighborhoods get together early in the morning on their balconies to fly kites and have a friendly competition on who can fly their kite the furthest.
 After the early morning kite flying party, they have a big feast at brunch time before the heat of the sun gets too hot for a picnic outside.

-In the state of Tamilnadu in Southern India, Shankranthi is called Pongal or Tamil New Year and is celebrated to bring in the harvest bounty in the January/February time frame when crops in Tamilnadu such as rice, sugarcane, and turmeric are harvested.
+In the state of Tamilnadu in Southern India, Shankranthi is called Pongal and is celebrated to bring in the harvest bounty in the January/February time frame when crops in Tamilnadu such as rice, sugarcane, and turmeric are harvested.
 Pongal is a thanksgiving ceremony of sorts for the year’s harvest.
 In the villages Pongal is observed over four days, but with globalization and the migration of Tamilians to all parts of the world, it is now observed for just one day on January 14th.

 During the Pongal festivities families get together with a big feast and celebrate together.